 Record your content in various formats to ensure your content isn’t monotonous.
 Features such as Infographics, PDF files, PowerPoint slides, etc., work well.
 You can also consider linking to videos on YouTube to give your students an array of content.

 Step #3: Set Up a Website

-With the number of website builders or online marketplaces that exist these days, you don’t need knowledge of coding or software tools.
-Platforms such as Kajabi, WordPress, and Coursera are great online course platforms that can get you started immediately.
-Their features make it easy to get going right away.
+With the number of own courses website builders or online course marketplaces that exist these days, you don’t need knowledge of coding or online course software tools.

-Take the following steps to set up your online course platform:
+Take the following steps to set up your online course marketplace: